img-pro/bandwidth-saver/readme.txt

 * Does not cache HTML, CSS, or JavaScript
 * Does not require DNS changes or Cloudflare proxy
 * Does not touch your database

+Only images are delivered through Cloudflare.
+Videos, PDFs, and other non-image files are not cached or rewritten.

 Keep using your favorite image optimization plugin.
 Bandwidth Saver handles the delivery layer only.